bevry-archive/balcms/README.md

 1. To upgrade your application to the latest BalCMS version, you'll just need to run `make upgrade` in your application's directory.

 	>	Explanation: What this will do is fetch the latest BalCMS version into the balcms branch, and merge it into our dev branch.
 It will then run `make configure` to ensure the configuration and structure of BalCMS is up to date.

+## Known Issues

+- Event functionality in the admin is broken. - It is in the process of being removed.
+- Media uploads is broken. - It's undergoing an update and is being fixed.

 ## Thanks!